Creates seals in seconds

 There are three buttons on the top of the machine: Start, Manual Seal, and Stop.
 On the side of the machine, there’s the On/Off switch, the port for the power cord, and a dial controller for the fuse.
 The power cord is detachable and, when you carefully fold it, it fits perfectly into a storage compartment that’s positioned on the back of the machine.

-The size of the Weston Pro 2300 allows it to have an extra-long 15-inch seal bar, but it makes it difficult to store in a regular kitchen cabinet.
+The size of the Weston Pro-2300 allows it to have an extra-long 15-inch seal bar, but it makes it difficult to store in a regular kitchen cabinet.
 It wouldn’t fit in any of our cabinets, so we packed it back in the box and stored it on a steel rack in our basement.
-While this type of storage setup is fine if you’re only planning to use the vacuum sealer occasionally, it would present a hassle for anyone who wants to vacuum seal more frequently, as the idea of lugging the 22-pound machine up and down stairs is definitely off-putting.
+While this type of storage setup is fine if you’re only planning to use the vacuum sealer occasionally, it might present a hassle for anyone who wants to vacuum seal more frequently, as the idea of lugging the 22-pound machine up and down the stairs is off-putting.

 Features: Packs a powerful punch

-The Weston Pro-2300 Commercial Grade Stainless Steel Vacuum Sealer isn’t loaded with features, but it makes up for that in power.
+The Weston Pro-2300 Vacuum Sealer isn’t loaded with features, but it makes up for that in power.
 The 935-watt motor is much more powerful than an average consumer-focused vacuum sealer, which cuts down on sealing time and allows you to move through big jobs faster.

 The powerful motor is also fan-cooled, so you can use the machine continuously without having to wait too long between bags.
 While the manufacturer does recommend giving the sealer a 20-second cooling period to prevent damage to the machine, some users report that you can successfully vacuum seal 50 to 60 bags in one sitting without overheating.
 (Though, with such a big investment, do you really want to chance it?)